 At the end of session 2, participants will rate whether they think they have received OXT or placebo.
-In line with Declerck et al.4, participants will additionally be asked how connected they felt to their trustee using the Inclusion of the Other and the Self (IOS) scale86.
-Next, they will report whether any friends or acquaintances were among the other participants, whether they have previously participated in a similar experiment, how well they understood the instructions of both games, the extent to which they think the instruction of the games were truthful, and whether they abstained from alcohol and smoking more than 20 cigarettes 12 hours prior to session 2.
+In line with Declerck et al.4, participants will additionally be asked how connected they felt to their trustee using the Inclusion of the Other and the Self (IOS) scale89.
+Next, they will report whether any friends or acquaintances were among the other participants, whether they have previously participated in a similar experiment, how well they understood the instructions of both games, the extent to which they think the instruction of the games were truthful, and whether they abstained from alcohol, non-prescription drugs, and smoking more than 20 cigarettes 12 hours prior to session 2.
 Lastly, participants will rate their current nose obstruction on a scale from 0 (incredibly clear) to 10 (incredibly blocked).
-They will then fill in a digital reimbursement form and will be dismissed.
+A score of >8 will be considered as severe nasal obstruction90.
+They will then fill in a reimbursement form and will be dismissed.

 Statistical analyses